 We conjecture that a stronger result is true: namely, that the optimally localized Wannier functions are always real (apart from a trivial overall phase of each Wannier function).
-That is, we conjecture that the minimum that is arrived at subject to the constraint (65) is actually the global minimum.

 We have not found a proof of this conjecture, but it is supported by our empirical experience.
 More precisely, in the tests to be reported in Sec.
 VI, we find that whenever we arrive at the global minimum, the Wannier functions always turn out to be real, apart from a trivial overall phase.
-(However, we do find that the Wannier functions are typically complex at false local minima, as discussed in Sec.
-IV D 2.)
+[However, we do find that the Wannier functions are typically complex at false local minima, as discussed in Sec.
+IV D 2, and also that imposing the initial condition (65) does not eliminate false local minima, even if in this latter case the local minima are necessarily real.]